-One of the great things about heat mats is the number of options currently available.
-This list contains 5 of the best heating mats available; all of which have high ratings.
-If you buy any of the devices on this list, you’re probably going to like it.
-Regardless, I’m here to help you with your decision.
+One of the great things about heat mats is the number of options available on the market.
+There are many brands and sizes.
+This buyer’s guide contains 5 of the best heating mats available; all of which have high ratings.

-An all-around great produce by a trusted brand.
+An all-around great product by a trusted brand.
 My personal favorite.

 Another trusted brand.
 This heating mat has the most options for sizes.

 A new contender for reptile & amphibian heating.

 One of the most trusted brands on the list.
 Comes in four different sizes.

 Meant for warming seed containers for planting – great non-sticking heating pad.

 When it comes to choosing the right heating mat for your setup, there are a few factors to consider; that’s what I’ll cover in this section.
 The goal here is to help you determine the size of the heating element.
 The wattage is important too but that typically corresponds with the size of the pad.

 - The size is important because it affects the amount of heat and whether or not you’ll have enough space to use it.
 For small tanks, naturally, you’ll want to go with a smaller heater.
 Select a size that’s fitting with the enclosure.
 Whether you’re placing the heater on the side or bottom of the tank, be sure it will fit!

 - The wattage affects how hot the pad gets.
 Generally speaking, the larger the pad is, the hotter it gets.
 That’s not always the case, though.
 What’s important here is that the heating pad is warming the cage.
 Likewise, it’s important that it doesn’t overheat either.
 A quality thermostat will keep it from overheating.